kauedesousa/test-data-tricot/README.md

 ---

-## Crops and sites currently covered by the dataset
+## Crops and sites currently covered

 The map below shows the crops and trial sites that are currently available for public use.
 Each point represents a trial location, and the legend indicates the crop(s) associated with those sites.
 This visualization helps to quickly identify the regions and crops that are currently represented in the dataset.